QTS Application

 Is AOR a course that will prepare us for the QTS process, or is it an evaluation process that will only highlight what/where we lack?

 It is neither.
-The AO route lasts 12 weeks from the point of enrolment, the point at which you have proved you meet the eligibility criteria through the application process.
+The AO route lasts 12 weeks from the point of enrollment when you have proven you meet the eligibility criteria through the application process.

-On enrollment, you are assigned a TES Pathway Tutor (PT) to support you through the first six weeks of the course.
+Upon enrollment, you will be assigned a Pathway Tutor (PT) to support you through the first six weeks of the course.
 You will write eight justifications to show how you meet the 8 Teacher’s Standards.

-At this point, an assessor will contact you to complete your final assessment within 6 weeks.
+At this point, an assessor will contact you to complete your final assessment within six weeks.
 This involves a face-to-face or online visit and two independent observations (Primary – core and foundation, Secondary – 11-14 and 14-16 or 14-16 and 16-19).
-This will be supplemented by professional discussions/interviews to ask questions about the 8 Teachers’ Standards and Part 2 of the standards specifically to address any gaps or development areas in the evidence you have provided.
+This will be supplemented by professional discussions/interviews to ask questions about the 8 Teachers’ Standards and Part 2 of the standards specifically to address any gaps or development areas in your provided evidence.
 At the end of this visit, the assessor will recommend QTS if they are satisfied you meet the standards.
-The report is then passed to the monthly moderation board, and QTS is awarded within a month of the assessment visit.
+The report is passed to the monthly moderation board, and QTS is awarded within a month of the assessment visit.

 Scroll to Top